Effective Classroom Management Strategies for New Teachers

 They would sit quietly and attentively and work to the best of their ability.

 But kids aren’t robots, and this rarely happens.
+(And, sometimes, quietness is way overrated!)

-So how do you bring out the best in your students?
+So, how do you bring out the best in your students?

-You need classroom management techniques.
+You need classroom management techniques that work!

 Effective classroom management strategies for new teachers

-Set the Example
+Strategy #1: Set the Example

 This one may seem obvious, but it’s at the top for a reason.